dougeby/IntuneDocs/InTuneDocs/DeployUse/control-microsoft-passport-settings-on-devices-with-microsoft-intune.md

 -   You can use an Intune policy to control which gestures users can and cannot use to login.

 -   You can store authentication certificates in the Passport for Work key storage provider (KSP).
-For more information, see [Enable access to company resources using certificate profiles with Microsoft Intune](enable-access-to-company-resources-using-certificate-profiles-with-microsoft-intune.md).
+For more information, see [Secure resource access with certificate profiles in Microsoft Intune](secure-resource-access-with-certificate-profiles.md).

 ## To create a Passport for Work policy